dennisXZX/web-developer-notes/Redux.md

 #### Middleware

 Concept: a Redux middleware sits between an action and a reducer.
-When it intercepts an action that it is interested, it would do some procession and return a new action which goes through all the middlewares again.
+When it intercepts an action that it is interested, it would manipulate it with its own logics.
+The middeware could stop the action or return a new action which goes through all the middlewares again.
 (Because middlewares do not run in a particular order, so the new action needs to go through all middlewares again in case it misses some of them)

 ```js
 // boilerplate for the Redux middleware